PasaOpasen/MathClasses/README.md

-# Math Classes on CSharp
+# Math Classes in CSharp

 Set of simple mathematical classes in C# including